BreakEven+™ • Estimation Stack • FALIB®

 1. Direct Labor

-The wage or salary-derived hourly amount tied directly to revenue-producing work.
+The wage or salary-based hourly amount tied to revenue-producing work.

 2. Burden & Fringe

-Payroll taxes, workers’ compensation, PTO, retirement, health, and employer-paid labor obligations.
+Payroll taxes, workers’ compensation, PTO, retirement, health coverage, and employer-paid labor obligations.

 3. Indirect Loaded Labor